Leftist may hold key to stable rule in Italy

 "Afterwards, since they are both reasonable people who care about the good of the country, they will find a way to reach an understanding."

-Bersani, who signed a joint political programme with Vendola last year, says he will not drop his coalition partner and will mediate between Vendola and Monti if an alliance is needed.
+Bersani, who signed a joint political program with Vendola last year, says he will not drop his coalition partner and will mediate between Vendola and Monti if an alliance is needed.

 "It's useless for people to tell me they won't deal with Vendola, because for me that is the same as saying they won't deal with me," Bersani said at a rally in Vendola's home region.